camunda/zeebe-process-test/README.md

 For example tests the best place to look right now is the tests in the QA module.

-## Switching between testcontainers and embedded

-Switching between testcontainers and embedded is very easy to do.
-You'll have to take two steps:

-1. Switch to the relevant dependency
-   - Testcontainers: `zeebe-process-test-extension-testcontainer`
-   - Embedded: `zeebe-process-test-extension`
-2. Change the import of `@ZeebeProcessTest`
-   - Testcontainers: `import io.camunda.zeebe.process.test.extension.testcontainer.ZeebeProcessTest;`
-   - Embedded: `import io.camunda.zeebe.process.test.extension.ZeebeProcessTest;`

 ## Engine lifecycle

 The lifecycle of the engine will be fully managed by the extension.
 The lifecycle for both extensions differs slightly.

 **Testcontainers**
-1. Before all tests start the testcontainer
+1. Before the test suite start the testcontainer
-2. Before each test stop and recreate the Zeebe test engine
+2. Before each test stop the current Zeebe test engine (if applicable) and create a new Zeebe test engine for the next test
 3. Run the test
-4. After all tests stop the testcontainer
+4. After the test suite stop the testcontainer

 **Embedded**
 1. Before each test create a new Zeebe test engine